webstylecenter/feednews/README.md

 I wish to hear your thoughts and idea's for this project.
 I've been working on this project for a year now, and love to improve it a lot more.
 It's not ready for multiusers yet.
 But if you know how to work with git, composer, npm this tool can be used daily.
 It's been my browsers homepage for a year now, can't live without!
 I have so many ideas poping in every day and I hope I can make something that many people will enjoy!
 Any help is appreciated.
 So if you want to help, code away and submit a pull request!
 If it's good I'm sure to add it!

 # Docker
-Run `./vendor/bin/sail up` command from a terminal to launch this app in a docker environment
+Run `./vendor/bin/sail up` command, or the `ddev start` command from a terminal to launch this app in a docker environment

 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/webstylecenter/homepage)